 European Email Statistics

 Epsilon was also a good source for breakdown of email response for European countries - see their EMEA Email Resource Centre.
-Breakdown by country below is kept for reference although Epsilon haven't updated this recently.
+Breakdown by country below is kept for reference although Epsilon haven't updated this recently to say the least, so we'll update it as soon as we get better longer-term trends - in the meantime, compare these to the open and click rates at the top of the article.

 France Email response trends